ethereum/go-ethereum/docs/getting-started/installing-geth.md

 ## Docker container {#docker-container}

 A Docker image with recent snapshot builds from our `develop` branch is maintained on DockerHub to support users who prefer to run containerized processes.
-There four different Docker images available for running the latest stable or development versions of Geth.
+There are four different Docker images available for running the latest stable or development versions of Geth.

 - `ethereum/client-go:latest` is the latest development version of Geth (default)
 - `ethereum/client-go:stable` is the latest stable version of Geth